 Headquarters: Boston, MA

 Products & Services: Safety razors, shaving supplies, personal care products

 Gillette Fun Fact: Gillette sends free razors to men around their eighteenth birthday – In the US, Gillette sends free razors to young men around their eighteenth birthday as part of its marketing strategy.

 Marketing Strategy of Gillette

 Gillette’s Marketing Strategy covers various aspects of the business right from segmentation and targeting to the overall mission and vision of the company and the various parameters which the company executes to become the top brand that it has in the market.
 So what is the Marketing Strategy of Gillette?
 Let us discuss.

 Gillette Marketing Strategy – Segmentation, Targeting, Positioning

-The companies use a segmentation strategy to separate the population based upon the variables that will determine the basis for different offerings.
-Gillette uses demographic, psychographic Segmentation strategies.
+The companies use a segmentation strategy to separate the population based on the variables that will determine the basis for different offerings.
+Gillette uses demographic and psychographic Segmentation strategies.

 The brand uses a Differentiated targeting strategy to distinguish its distinctive features.